kaisqu/kaisqu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A father, the officer of cat litter box, and a researcher
+subtitle: A father, the officer of cat litter box, and a researcher.

 profile:
   align: right